dumians/oci-azure-devops-tools/README.md

 # Overview

-OCI Tools for Microsoft Visual Studio Team Services (VSTS) adds tasks to easily enable build and release pipelines in VSTS and Team Foundation Server to work with OCI services including Oracle S3, OCI Elastic Beanstalk, OCI CodeDeploy, OCI Lambda, OCI CloudFormation, Oracle Simple Queue Service and Oracle Simple Notification Service, and run commands using the OCI Tools for Windows PowerShell module and the OCI CLI.
+OCI Tools for Microsoft Visual Studio Team Services (VSTS) adds tasks to easily enable build and release pipelines in VSTS and Team Foundation Server to work with OCI services including Oracle Storage, OCI , OCI CodeDeploy, OCI Lambda, OCI CloudFormation, Oracle Simple Queue Service and Oracle Simple Notification Service, and run commands using the OCI Tools for Windows PowerShell module and the OCI CLI.

 This is an open source project because we want you to be involved.
 We love issues, feature requests, code reviews, pull requests or any positive contribution.
 Please see the the [CONTRIBUTING](CONTRIBUTING.md) guide for how to help, including how to build your own extension.